Edwin Denby (politician): Teapot Dome scandal

 Shortly afterwards, Denby got Harding's approval to transfer control of the naval oil reserves at Teapot Dome, Wyoming, and Elk Hills, California, from the Department of the Navy to the Department of the Interior, headed by Albert B. Fall.
 Fall proceeded to lease these oil fields to friends who were heads of oil companies in exchange for over $400,000 in personal loans.
 Despite attempts to keep the deal secret, The Wall Street Journal leaked news of the leasing, and the Senate decided to launch an inquiry into the matter.

 The investigation began in October 1923 after Harding's death, and the Senate Committee on Lands and Public Surveys, which carried out the inquiry, concluded in 1924 that the Teapot Dome and Elk Hills leases to the oil companies had been fraudulent and corrupt.
 Both Denby and Fall were forced to resign from office as a result; however, it is apparent that President Harding did not have an active role in the wrongdoing.

 Death

-Following his resignation, Denby went back to practicing law in Detroit, where he died several weeks before his 59th birthday.
+Following his resignation, Denby went back to practicing law in Detroit, where he died at age 58.
 Detroit's Edwin C. Denby High School is named in his honor, as is the Denby Center for Children and Family Services, which the Salvation Army opened in Detroit in 1930 to provide housing and treatment for abused and neglected children.

+A portrait of Edwin Denby, painted by Robert Grafton, hangs in the Michigan State Capitol Building.